VafelkaTSM/oracle_predictions/README.md

 The Dockerfile contains instructions for building a container with Module 1, based on a model trained without SVD on the latest Dota 2 patch.

+### Model Analysis

 The training process for both versions of the model on Patch 7.39, and fine-tuning for 7.40:
 <img src="image/train_model_catboost_cpu_no_svd_1.png" width="50%"><img src="image/train_model_catboost_cpu_no_svd_2.png" width="50%">
 <img src="image/train_model_catboost_cpu_svd_ppmi_1.png" width="50%"><img src="image/train_model_catboost_cpu_svd_ppmi_2.png" width="50%">
 | svd vs without svd | without svd | with svd ppmi |
 | :---: | :---: | :---: |
 | Accuracy | 57.1% | 56.9% |
+During training, the accuracy on the validation set may be higher due to the application of regularization to the training data.